ktr0731/itunes-cli/README.md

 ```

 ### Find music
-You can find musics by music name (or playlist) by fuzzy-search(fzy, fzf, peco, etc)
+You can find musics by a fuzzy-finder.
 ``` sh
 $ itunes find
 $ itunes find plist